yairEO/validator/README.md

 ✔️ `checkbox` <br/>
 ✔️ `select` <br/>
 ✔️ `textarea`<br/>
-✔️ `hidden` – Hidden fields can also have the ‘required’ attribute
+✔️ `hidden` – can also have the ‘required’ attribute

 ## Basic semantics